snewhouse/ngs/bin/README.md

 Deploying the pipeline is as simple as pulling the container images from the public repository into any host running Docker.
 NGSeasy can be deployed on any medium to high-end workstation, high performance computer cluster and compute clouds (public/private cloud computing) - enabling instant access to elastic scalability without investment overheads for additional compute hardware and makes open and reproducible research straight forward for the greater scientific community.

-- **NGSeasy updates every 12 months:**

-**Lets us know if you want other tools added to NGSeasy**

-Easy to use for non-informaticians.
-All run from a single config file that can be made in Excel.
-No scary python, .yaml or .json files...just one simple Excel workbook saved as a textfile.
-Just follow our simple set of instructions and NGS away!
+- Easy to use for non-informaticians.
+- All run from a single config file that can be made in Excel.
+- No scary python, .yaml or .json files...just one simple Excel workbook saved as a textfile.
+- Just follow our simple set of instructions and NGS away!

 ## Latest Version
 *****************